vernemq/vernemq/docs/connect.rst

 PHP
 ---

-We recommend to use the `phpMQTT library <https://github.com/bluerhinos/phpMQTT>`_.
-A simple example would look like the following:
+We recommend the `phpMQTT library <https://github.com/bluerhinos/phpMQTT>`_.
+A simple example looks like the following:

 .. code-block:: PHP